-While consumer marketing in today’s world is held together by a massive, multi-billion-dollar, complex, algorithm-led digital advertising framework, B2B marketing has been slow to catch up.
+While consumer marketing in today’s world is held together by a massive, multi-billion-dollar, complex, algorithm-led digital advertising framework, B2B marketing has been slow to catch up, especially intent-based targeting.
 Long sales cycles and consultative selling approaches make click-through advertising ineffective and cost-inefficient.
 At my organization (www.zensar.com) we have been trying to push the boundaries of what can be done to better target our messages to the right customers with the right interest and intent.

 The truth is that while general trends can be predicted, B2B buying is very situational and needs-based.
 As a consumer I can buy the latest sneaker because I want it so badly – and because Jack in the IT department, who is always “with it,” just bought a pair.
 As a business, I buy something because of the unique situation my business and I are in.
 The question is how do B2B sellers know what my situation is?
 This is where tracking comes in.
 Let’s say my team is facing a challenge getting our senior leadership to advocate our branded content on social networks.
 Someone on my team searches Google for “tool to automate and simplify sharing of branded content” and reads a couple of articles about it on reputed media sites.
 What has happened here is that my team has implicitly “advertised” their intent to engage in a discussion about social amplification tools.